 4. Boosts Immunity

-Tiger milk mushroom has Beta-1,3/1,6- Glucan, which triggers an immune response to combat infections by stimulating the production of human immune cells.
+Tiger milk mushroom has unique Glycan linkages, which can trigger an immune response to combat infections by stimulating the production of human immune cells.
 This has been proven to boost immune cells, which enhances the body’s ability to resist infection, eliminate unwanted toxins.

 How to consume Tiger Milk MushroomsUnlike other edible mushrooms known where you consume all part of the mushroom, traditionally only the Sclerotium (the root-like structure found beneath the ground) is the part with medicinal value.